Search results for:

 Table of Contents

-SSH (Secure Shell) is an open-source -- and most trusted -- network protocol used for logging into servers remotely.
+SSH (Secure Shell) is an open-source -- and most trusted -- network protocol for logging into servers remotely.
 This allows the execution of commands and programs through the server itself.
 SSH may also transfer files between computers over the network using Secure Copy (SCP) protocol.
-The best way to ensure the security of the server is to use SSH Keys.
+The best way to ensure the server's security is to use SSH Keys.

-With an SSH Key set up, you can also safely log in to your server without any need for a password at all.
+With an SSH Key set up, you can also safely log in to your server without needing a password.
 The server will require the connecting computer to have the private key associated with the server's public key to connect.
-As a result, this means that with or without the password, only users with the private key generated with the public key can gain access.
+As a result, with or without the password, only users with the private key generated with the public key can gain access.

 The following guide will help you create a public / private key pair, get them installed and ready to use for your SSH server;

 Step 1: Enter the following command locally

 This will generate two files in your hidden ~/.ssh directory